neondatabase/website/content/docs/introduction/manage-billing.md

 ## Delete your account

-For Neon account deletion instructions, please refer to the steps describe here: [Deleting your account](/docs/manage/accounts#deleting-your-account).
+If you would like to delete your Neon account entirely, please refer to the steps described here: [Deleting your account](/docs/manage/accounts#deleting-your-account).